Security-Onion-Solutions/securityonion-docs/hardware.rst

 Heavy Node (Sensor with ES components)
 --------------------------------------

 A heavy node Runs all the sensor components AND Elastic components locally.
 This dramatically increases the hardware requirements.
 In this case, all indexed metadata and PCAP are retained locally.
-When a search is performed through Kibana, the master server queries this node's Elasticsearch instance.
+When a search is performed through Kibana, the management server queries this node's Elasticsearch instance.

 - CPU: Used to parse incoming events, index incoming events, search metadata .
 As monitored bandwidth (and the amount of overall data/events) increases, a greater amount of CPU will be required.
 - RAM: Used for Logstash , Elasticsearch, and disk cache for Lucene.
 The amount of available RAM will directly impact search speeds and reliability.